 - open days.

 When looking at the SIP don’t be afraid of deferring some of the items on it.
-As you settle into your new role you will soon realise that by aiming to achieve everything that the author of the SIP planned, you will most likely be spreading yourself too thinly.
+As you settle into your new role you will soon realize that by aiming to achieve everything that the author of the SIP planned, you will most likely be spreading yourself too thinly.

 Eventually you will begin the process towards either the reintroduction of the headteacher or a new appointment.
 With a new appointment, you will have to decide whether to apply for the job yourself or support the new head with their induction.
 Go for it and risk not getting the job or sit back, be the loyal deputy, and watch as your hard work and initiatives get dismantled!
 Although these are the worse-case scenarios, career changing decisions may be made at this time.